UbiquityRobotics/breadcrumb_learn/ConveyorBot/marker_types_and_placing_them.md

 |  **Turn marker** is made for creating crossroads.
 Crossroad is a couple of markers in the same location (they must not overlap!), where each is pointing in an arbitrary/different direction.
 Purpose of Turn markers and crossroads is to change the driving direction of the ConveyorBot. | <img src="ConveyorBot/assets/turn_marker.jpg" >  |
 |  **Bidirectional marker** is the only marker with 2 arrows in it.
 ConveyorBot drives allong the arrow that requires less robot rotation.
 Bidirectional marker is good for two-way routes where ConveyorBot requires to move in both directions for example narrow aisles where there is not enough space for both a forward and return path. | <img src="ConveyorBot/assets/bidirectional_marker.jpg" >  |

 ConveyorBot is enabled to be used either with STag or ArUco markers.
+The analogy of marker types is the same for both.

 Each marker has a unique id, while a number is unique only to the pack denoted in the upper part of the marker as `Pack: X`.
 Besides generating packs of fiducial markers, configuration files (.json) named pack-X-info.json are generated inside `ground_fiducials` package, to which the ConveyorBot software will refer to when mapping IDs to NUMBERs.